TV Tropes Needs Your Help

 - In the season 2 episode of The Mentalist called "Code Red", a bioweapons researcher finds out that one of the vials with a super-virus has spilled.
 She immediately locks down the containment room with her inside and calls CBI to get them started on looking for her murderer, knowing she only has hours to live.

-- An episode of The Outer Limits has a scientist accidentally create what appears to be a cure-all for anything ailing a person (while working on a safe knockout gas).
-This happens twice.
+- In The Outer Limits (1995) episode "Blood Brothers", a scientist accidentally creates what appears to be a cure-all for anything ailing a person (while working on a safe knockout gas).
+This trope occurs twice.
 First, his research assistant punches the door in the lab after injecting himself with some of the compound, causing the containment system to activate in the presense of chemicals in the air.
 He is incinerated, as his boss refuses to open the door.
 The second time is caused intentionally by the scientist's brother, who activates the containment system, but the scientist and his girlfriend manage to escape just before they are incinerated.

 - In a season 4 episode of Primeval, Philip Burton has Connor run a scan on the entire ARC for any foreign organisms.
 He then walks into the creature pen and sees Rex out of his cage.
 Before he can do anything, the scan detects Rex and locks down the entire facility.
 Burton is trapped in the pen with the air being sucked out.
 Luckily, Connor realizes that Burton built his security system on Connor's own software, for which Connor has a backdoor.